mwanzaalbert/Google-Cloud-Practice-Project/lab translations.md

 1. In the mc-server SSH terminal, run the following command: sudo screen -r -X stuff '/stop\n'
-2. Enter cd in the shell to return to the mc-server path
+2. Enter cd in the shell to return to the mc-server SSH terminal

    Output will appear as follows: